MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 turn value being able to introduce power to the system.

-Data is in the range of 0 (Full Reverse) 128
+Data is in the range of 0 (full

 2), the